 Integration of design features not possible by plastic alone by allowing for the inclusion of essential metal parts.

 Insert molding is appropriate for a wide range of applications, from something as simple as couplings, knobs with threaded fasteners, and filters to complex electrical components and solutions to multifaceted challenges like the sunroof front frame Kaysun developed for a well-known automotive brand.

 Overmolding is a process that results in a seamless combination of multiple materials into a single part or product.
-It typically includes a rigid, plastic-base component (aka substrate) overlaid with a thin, pliable, rubber-like thermoplastic elastomer (TPE) (aka overmold) exterior layer or other similar materials.
+It typically includes a rigid, plastic-base component (or substrate) overlaid with a thin, pliable, rubber-like thermoplastic elastomer (TPE) (or overmold) exterior layer or other similar materials.